syyunn/DeepWTO/README.md

 Compare to the previous project, this time the project has narrowed down its scope to the binary classification.
 The task is about to predict whether an legal article of  __[WTO](https://www.wto.org)__ rulings could be applied to the given textual description of Government Measure.

+## Background of the Project
+Currnetly there exist no publicly shared dataset that researchers can share and study together.
+One of the main reason of this vacancy is because of the locality of the law.
+Therefore, this repo aims to prepare publicly available `LegalNLP dataset` within the field of `international law` which is operating globally in English.
+Moreover, to let the researchers to understand how the deep Learning model could be implemented, the repo has prepared [sample model code](https://github.com/syyunn/DeepWTO/tree/master/models/cite_wa) with the prepared dataset.

 ## Goal of the Project
 This project is assumed to achieve following two main goals: